starlake-ai/mcp-openapi-proxy/README.md

   ```

 You can now use the MCP ecosystem to list and invoke Box API tools.
 For integration tests, see `tests/integration/test_box_integration.py`.

+Note: developer api keys for free tier box users are limited to 60 minutes :(.

 ### WolframAlpha API Example